labianchin/dotfiles/Readme.md

 ## TODO

-- Put common binaries
+- Add common bin
-- Configure install for common tools (zsh, tmux, vim, ack, ag, ...)
+- Configure install (brew/apt-get) for common tools (zsh, tmux, vim, ack, ag, ...)
+- Vim NerdTree should focus on open file
+- System yank for vim does not seem to be working inside tmux